How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Experimental Results

 \textbf{Does velocity affect the predicted costmaps?} We evaluate whether adding velocity as an input to our network improves the loss achieved in the validation set.
 We analyze three different models: \begin{enumerate}[leftmargin=*] \item \textbf{patch-model}: just the ResNet backbone for patch feature extraction. \item \textbf{patch-vel-model}: combines the ResNet backbone with an MLP to processes normalized velocity. \item \textbf{patch-Fourier-vel-model}: combines the ResNet backbone with an MLP that processes Fourier-parameterized normalized velocity. \end{enumerate}

-Training results for all three models, as well as for a random cost predictor, are shown for five random seeds in the Appendix.
+Training results for all three models and ablations are shown for five random seeds in the Appendix.
 We find that adding velocity as an input to the network leads to better performance than using local map patches alone, and that the \texttt{patch-Fourier-vel-model} performs best as measured by the validation loss.
+Our ablations show that using both RGB and height statistics performs slightly better than using just RGB, and that the scale and number of frequencies used for Fourier parameter mapping of velocity do not make much of a difference.

 We compare our method with two appearance-based roughness baselines to evaluate whether our network captures more accurately the robot-terrain interactions.
-The first baseline characterizes roughness as the standard deviation of height in a given patch \cite{fankhauser2018robust}, and we extend this metric with the average RGB values in a patch for our second baseline.
-For a fair comparison, we also add normalized velocity as an input to both baselines.
-We learn the weights of a linear combination through logistic regression.
+The first baseline characterizes roughness as the standard deviation of height in a given patch \cite{fankhauser2018robust}.
+We extend this metric with the average RGB values in a patch for our second baseline.
+For a fair comparison, we add normalized velocity as an input to both baselines.
+We learn the weights for a linear combination of these inputs through logistic regression.
 We compare with our best learned model in the validation set (Table \ref{tab:roughness_appearance}).

 We also evaluate the effect of robot speed in the predicted costmaps in a real-robot experiment.
 In this experiment, we command the ATV different velocities and aggregate the average predicted cost over a straight 200 m trail with similar terrain characteristics throughout.
 Additionally, we integrate the sum of costs of the entire costmap (energy) along the trajectory.
 We summarize the results in Table \ref{tab:robot_velocity}, and show the resulting costmaps in the Appendix.
 We find that traversability cost and overall costmap energy generally increase as robot speed increases.

-\textbf{Do learned costmaps improve \textit{short-scale} navigation?} We deploy our learned costmaps within a full navigation stack in two different navigation tasks and compare the performance against a navigation stack which uses just a baseline geometric occupancy-based costmap.
+\textbf{Do learned costmaps improve \textit{short-scale} navigation?} We deploy our learned costmaps within a full navigation stack in two different navigation tasks, and compare the performance against a navigation stack which uses just a baseline geometric occupancy-based costmap.
 When using our learned costmaps, we compose them with the occupancy-based costmap to provide basic obstacle avoidance capabilities.
 We set the lethal height to be 1.5 m and all unknown regions to have a cost of 0.5 for all experiments.

 We set up two navigation courses for the ATV, ATV-Warehouse (Figure \ref{fig:nav_experiments}) and ATV-Turnpike, where the task is to simply move 400m and 200m straight ahead, respectively.
 We design these controlled courses such that a straight path would lead the robot to go over rougher terrain or patches of vegetation, but reasoning about the terrain would lead the robot to take a detour to stay on smoother trails.
 For ATV-Warehouse, we run five trials with our learned costmap and five trials with the baseline costmap, and for ATV-Turnpike, we run three trials for each costmap.